-Illa started her PhD studies in January 2013 to work within the VR-supported project on the "Formation of active regions in the Sun".
-The goal of this project is to develop the foundations of a radically new suggestion for the formation of active regions in the Sun.
+Illa started her PhD studies in January 2013 to work within the VR-supported project on the "Formation of active regions in the Sun", with the goal to develop the foundations of a radically new suggestion for the formation of active regions in the Sun.
 Active regions are magnetic flux concentrations, out of which sun spots form during the lifetime of a region.